 A third programmatic perversion of rigor occurs later in high school.

 Authentic rigor plateaus after Grade 10, and students who successfully negotiated the rites of passage in Grades 8-10 are insufficiently challenged.

 This phenomenon exists even in AP and advanced classes, where volume of work rather than developmentally-appropriate intellectual challenge continues to drive curricula.

 Students were sorted for what purpose, then?
 To do more of the same, just in different courses?

 There is nothing more indicative of the factory model of schooling than this slog of low-grade task completion for it’s own sake.
 And the perpetuation of homogeneity cannot possibly serve diverse populations.

 I truly believe this plateau is partly responsible for the documented erasure of critical thinking gains by the end of high school.

 Unfortunately, this upper-secondary plateau has persisted for so long, and is so veiled by the prestige of the exam courses society craves, that it becomes a lightning rod in conversation.

-Oddly, they justify the rigor of the course whether student scores are consistently high or low.
+Oddly, adults justify the rigor of the course whether student scores are consistently high or low.

 And the lack of an AP designation in a given subject at a given school effectively devalues the subject matter for older students.
 In our crumbling democracy, it is no coincidence that Civics carries no Honors or AP weight.
 Many students destined for Ivy League schools “placed out” of banal courses like Civics and Economics.

-Despite persistent protests by champions of the AP Program, my own review and observations of student work, teacher-designed tasks, chosen texts and observations of the day-to-day classroom experience in over 1100 classrooms across Grades 8-12 point to an absence of increasing intellectual challenge in the final two years of high school.
+Despite persistent protests by champions of the AP Program, my own review and observations of student work, teacher-designed tasks, chosen texts, and observations of the day-to-day classroom experience in over 1100 classrooms across Grades 8-12, point to an absence of increasing intellectual challenge in the final two years of high school.

 In addition to these longitudinal data, my article shares additional data on STEM readiness of USA high school students.
 This tragic missed opportunity is a prime motivator for EduChange’s assessment design work.